0x213F/website-0x213F/_posts/2022-07-16-how-to-be-an-owner.md

 the single point in (figure 1) represents _the business owner_, the person who controls a business and all of its operations.

-when a business's profits exceed its expenditures, _the business owner_ must decide where to reinvest the excess money. the most popular investment strategy amongst owners is to hire employees:
+<span id="figure-two">when a business's profits exceed its expenditures, _the business owner_ must decide where to reinvest the excess money. the most popular investment strategy amongst owners is to hire employees:</span>

     (figure 2)